 EDIUS and Premiere Pro are the kings of importing.
 Both handle just about everything, although there are always some formats that will not work with something.
 Vegas is also pretty close to these two in the range of formats it can handle.

 Avid Media Composer is getting better at handling many different formats and does not have to transcode most formats to make them usable in the way in which it used.
 However, there are still many formats which it cannot load and the footage will have to be transcoded in another application to be able to import it.
-The biggest “main-stream” format which is not supported currently is Sony’s XAVC-S. Avid mainly rely on the camera manufacturers to make importers for Media Composer so if the camera makers decide not to write the importer – as Sony have not done for this format – Avid will not import it.
-Grass Valley and Adobe write their own importers.
+Avid mainly rely on the camera manufacturers to make importers for Media Composer so if the camera makers decide not to write the importer Avid will not import it.
+The other companies write their own importers.

 One of DaVinci Resolve’s biggest weaknesses is the inability to load many formats.
 Blackmagic claim on their website that it imports nearly every kind of footage, which you could argue is true if you only look at the kind of formats that people are likely to use for high end grading, which was DaVinci’s original purpose, but not true for general editing use.
 Resolve will not import: